ktmeaton/ncov-recombinant/README.md

     2022-06-17 09:16:55     Adding `custom` as a build 2022-06-17 09:16:55     Creating system configuration (my_profiles/custom-hpc/config.yaml)
+    2022-06-17 09:16:55     Adding default HPC system resources 2022-06-17 09:16:55     System resources can be further configured in:

+                            my_profiles/custom-hpc/config.yaml

+    2022-06-17 09:16:55     Builds can be configured in:

+                            my_profiles/custom-hpc/builds.yaml

-    2022-06-17 09:16:55     Adding default HPC system resources 2022-06-17 09:16:56     Done!
-The custom-hpc profile is ready to be run with:
+    2022-06-17 09:16:55     The custom-hpc profile is ready to be run with:

-                            snakemake --profile my_profiles/custom-hpc
+                            scripts/slurm.sh --profile my_profiles/custom-hpc
     ```

 2. Edit `my_profiles/custom-hpc/config.yaml` to specify the number of `jobs` and `default-resources` to use.